-- 1. Click and drag the Show/Hide Channel Box tab at the right end of the viewports away from the interface. - Click on the Four Views button in the Quick Layout buttons.
+- 1. Click and drag the Show/Hide Channel Box tab at the right end of the view panel away from the interface to make more room for the view panels. - 2.
+Click on the Four Views button in the Quick Layout buttons.

 The layout is changed to show four views, as shown in Figure 1-42.